 Although it’s not a commercial-grade bike, the XTERRA Fitness SB120 does have a reasonably durable steel frame; the seat frame section supports a maximum user weight capacity of up to 250 lbs (113 kg).

 The structure combines cylindrical and rectangular tubes in its construction for improved aesthetics.
-In addition, all the steel parts come coated with a corrosion-resistant paint finish, light gray.
+In addition, all the steel parts come coated with a light gray corrosion-resistant paint finish.

 Of course, the bike also has several ABS parts.
 The most notable ones are the covers of the drive system.
-These are black with blue sections to match the upholstery on the seat and backrest.
-So, gray, black, and blue is the only color combination available for this bike.
+These black and blue sections match the upholstery on the seat and backrest.
+So, gray, black, and blue are the only color combination available for this bike.

 The fully assembled bike is not extremely large.
 It is only 48.4″ (123 cm) long and 24.8″W (63 cm) wide.
-However, it is still advisable to leave at least two feet of clearance all around it for easy access.
+However, leaving at least two feet of clearance around it is still advisable for easy access and safe usage.

-Speaking of ease of access, the XTERRA SB120 has a step-through frame type.
-The bike’s front unit with the drive and resistance systems is a few inches apart from the seat section to offer easy entry and exit.
-Therefore, it can be quite a plus for users with specific disabilities as it can help position the seat.
+The XTERRA SB120 has a step-through frame type for ease of access.
+In addition, the bike’s front unit with the drive and resistance systems is a few inches from the seat section to offer easy entry and exit.
+Therefore, it can be quite a plus for users with disabilities or the elderly as it can help position the seat.

-The bike isn’t too heavy, either.
-It is only 53 lbs (24 kg) with all the parts assembled.
+The bike isn’t too heavy, weighing 53 lbs (24 kg) with all the parts assembled.
 Thus, one person can carry and build the bike.
-Once completed, its relocation is accessible via the small wheels integrated into its front bast.
-Also, its rear base features two polygonal ABS caps that can rotate, acting as levelers.
+Once completed, its relocation is made via the small wheels integrated into its front base.
+In addition, its rear base also features two polygonal ABS caps that can rotate, acting as levelers.

 Seat and handlebars

 The XTERRA Fitness SB120 features a seat designed for optimal comfort.
-The seat pad and backrest pad integrate approximately—1.5″ (4 cm) of foam cushioning and durable vinyl covers.
+The seat and backrest pad integrate approximately—1.5″ (4 cm) foam cushioning and have durable vinyl covers.

 The seat comes equipped with a lever-based adjustment system.
 Therefore, you can easily adjust its position while seated; you don’t have to get up and use adjustment knobs, as is the case for some other recumbent bikes.
-The backrest is directly attached to the seat’s metallic frame via four screws, which means it does not adjust independently from the seat.
+Furthermore, the backrest is directly attached to the seat’s metallic frame via four screws, which, unfortunately, means it does not adjust independently from the seat.

-The front handlebar consists of a short and slightly angled bar in the middle.
-They don’t have any sensors, just the rubberized covers like the seat handlebars.
-None of the handlebars are adjustable.
+The front handlebar is a short, slightly angled bar.
+They don’t have any sensors, just rubberized covers like the seat handlebars.
+Unfortunately, none of the handlebars are adjustable.

 SB120 Drive and resistance

 The XTERRA SB120 recumbent bike integrates a belt drive system.
 This type of drive has several advantages.
-For example, a belt transmission doesn’t need periodic lubrication; therefore, you don’t have to worry about taking the bike’s front apart to lube the belt.
-Also, a belt drive delivers less vibration than a chain and promotes a tranquil pedaling motion.
+For example, a belt transmission doesn’t need periodic lubrication; therefore, you don’t have to take the bike’s front apart to lube the belt.
+Furthermore, a belt drive delivers less vibration than a chain and promotes a tranquil pedaling motion.

 Like most other recumbent bikes, the XTERRA SB120 has an internal flywheel.
-But since it’s a light-capacity bike, its flywheel is not too heavy.
-It weighs 8 lbs (4.4 kg), so the first resistance level is light and great for recovery training.
-It is also bi-directional.
-Thus, you can pedal in reverse if you want to alternate muscle focus.
+But since it’s a light-capacity bike, its flywheel is not too heavy, weighing 8 lbs (4.4 kg), so the first resistance level is light and great for recovery training.
+In addition, it is also bi-directional.
+Thus, you can pedal in reverse to alternate muscle focus.

 The bike comes equipped with a manual magnetic resistance system.
 Thus, you won’t need an adapter or an external power source.
-Also, since the resistance system is manual, the bike cannot automatically change the tension levels, and there are no programs on the console.
+In addition, since the resistance system is manual, the bike cannot automatically change the tension levels, and the fitness monitor has no workout programs.

 The resistance system consists of an internal magnetic brake attached to the tension knob through a steel cable.
-Therefore, turning the knob clockwise, the magnetic brake moves closer to the flywheel and increases the pedaling difficulty.
+Therefore, turning the knob clockwise, the magnetic brake moves closer to the flywheel, increasing the pedaling difficulty.

 The bike offers eight levels of resistance.
 The lowest one is very light and great for rehab training.
 Conversely, the 8th level of resistance provides a bit of extra tension, simulating a hill climb.
-However, the maximum resistance isn’t extreme due to the light flywheel.
+However, the maximum resistance isn’t extreme and may not be suitable for seasoned riders.

-Finally, the bike comes equipped with a durable crankset featuring steel arms and weighted pedals.
-Each pedal has a non-slip surface and an adjustable strap.
+Finally, the bike has a durable crankset featuring steel arms and weighted pedals.
+In addition, each pedal has a non-slip surface and an adjustable strap.

-Since the XTERRA Fitness SB120 is a pretty basic bike, its fitness monitor does not offer many features.
+Since the XTERRA Fitness SB120 is a basic bike, its fitness monitor does not offer many features.
 Instead, it’s a simple monitor that tracks time, speed, distance, calories, and pulse.
-It also has an odometer function.
-Its LCD has significant digits but without a backlight.
+In addition, it also has an odometer function, and its LCD has significant digits but without a backlight.

-The speed and distance are in MPH and miles; there is no option to change them to metric units.
-The pulse reading function also requires you to hold on to the integrated pulse sensors.
-Unfortunately, the monitor is not compatible with any wireless HR chest strap or armband pulse transmitters.
+The speed and distance are in Imperial units (MPH and miles); changing them to metric units is impossible.
+The pulse reading function also requires holding on to the integrated HR pulse sensors.
+Unfortunately, the monitor is incompatible with wireless HR chest straps or armband pulse transmitters.